emo-bon/marine-omics-methods/README.md

 Package of utilities for FAIR-Ease demo pipelines.

 These methods are currently use only for FAIR-EASE [pilot demos](https://github.com/palec87/momics-demos), but eventually they can serve for general purpose manipulation of metagenomic data, locally and in some VREs.

+The idea is to provide testable methods to allow as much flexibility and remixing the functionalities provided

+## Python
+`panel` dashboard support for specific use cases by building the the app widgets.
+No attempts are planned to make most of the methods general purpose, but feel free to open PRs.
+`Galaxy` support.
+OOP wrapper around [bioblend](https://bioblend.readthedocs.io/en/latest/).
+This is probably not the best approach to hide bioblend

+## R
+TBA

+## Julia
+TBA